jfflbnntt/dmsguild/expandedArmory/weapon/properties.md

 **Flexible.** A weapon with this property consists of multiple interlocking rigid parts or made entirely of a flexible material like rope or leather.
 Due to it's flexible nature it can neutralize the benefits of shields and cover.
 As long as the attacker can see the target in range an attack made with this weapon ignores up to +2 AC bonus granted by shields or cover.
 Whips, chains, and flails are all **flexible** weapons.

 **Grappling.** These weapons are made from entangling cords, chains, nets, or have special hooks designed for grabbing and can be used to make a grappling attack instead of doing damage.
 Using a weapon in this way does not require you to have a free hand.
 You make a melee or ranged weapon attack roll in place of a STR (Athletics) check and in all other ways works the same as a normal grappling attack.
-To maintain a grapple with this weapon you must keep at least one hand on it. **Grappling** weapons tend to also be **flexible** and **monk** weapons, but aren't required to be either.
+To maintain a grapple with this weapon you must keep at least one hand on it. **Grappling** weapons tend to also be **flexible** weapons, but aren't required to be.

 **Heavy.** Small creatures have Disadvantage on Attack rolls with **heavy** weapons.
 A heavy weapon’s size and bulk make it too large for a small creature to use effectively.
 Heavy weapons tend to be **slow** and **two-handed**.